Mass Media Sells Righteous Indignation in a Depraved Bid for More Money

 Media companies are well aware that rage bait sells, and they use it to get clicks.
 The world is safer than ever and is getting safer each year.
 But you wouldn’t know that by reading the news.

-We do it to ourselves as well, with the help of profit-motivated algorithms.
-Social media follows the same rules as traditional media in that rage-inducing content will get more likes.
-A Yale Study demonstrated how these social networks reward and encourage moral outrage, leading to increased engagement for the user, and increased profits for the company.
+A Yale Study demonstrated how social networks reward and encourage moral outrage, leading to increased engagement for the user and increased profits for the company.

 Stop Being Manipulated

 Consumers have the power to change the game.
-We can stop media companies from manipulating our emotions and lining their own pockets off our anguish.
+We can stop media companies from manipulating our emotions and lining their pockets with our anguish.

 Here’s what you can do to fight against mass media companies trying to manipulate your emotions to gain a buck.